stingyemperor/Interactive-Granular-Materials/README.md

 # Interactive-Granular-Materials
-Thesis work on simulating granular material at interactive framd
+Thesis work on simulating granular material at interactive framrates